llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 * If neither this nor any ancestor `acc loop` is gang-partitioned or worker-partitioned, then -> `parallel for` and -> *exp* `num_threads(1)`.
 Notes:
+    * This case is gang-redundant, worker-single, vector-partitioned mode because, if this loop were also vector-single, it would be a sequential loop.
     * We add `parallel for` for this case because OpenMP does not permit `omp simd` directly inside `omp target teams`.
     * An alternative might be to translate to `omp simd` directly inside `omp parallel`, but OpenMP does not have a combined `omp parallel simd` directive, leading us to question the semantics.
+    * Currently, this case is impossible in Clacc.
+Previously, Clacc never added an *imp* `gang` clause to an `acc loop` with an *exp* `vector` clause, so this case was possible, but standardization of *imp* `gang` clauses in the OpenACC specification (see "Implicit Gang Clauses" above) changed that.
+      We maintain the implementation to translate this case because it will become possible again when Clacc handles orphaned loops or if something like a `gang(redundant)` clause is ever devised.
 * *exp* `vector` -> `simd`
 * The output `distribute`, `parallel for`, and `simd` OpenMP directive components are sorted in the above order before all clauses,